sycno15/Weather_Data_Analyser_DSE/README.md

 # 🌤️ Weather Data Analyzer

-A Streamlit-based web application for analyzing and visualizing weather data with interactive charts, statistics, and insights.
+A dash-based web application for analyzing and visualizing weather data with interactive charts, statistics, and insights mmade for DSE project.

 ## 🚀 How to Run